Finite strain theory: Compatibility of the right Cauchy–Green deformation tensor

 We can show these are the mixed components of the Riemann–Christoffel curvature tensor.
 Therefore, the necessary conditions for $\boldsymbol{C}$-compatibility are that the Riemann–Christoffel curvature of the deformation is zero.

 Compatibility of the left Cauchy–Green deformation tensor

-General sufficiency conditions for the left Cauchy–Green deformation tensor in three-dimensions were derived by Amit Acharya.
-Compatibility conditions for two-dimensional $\boldsymbol{B}$ fields were found by Janet Blume.
+General sufficiency conditions for the left Cauchy–Green deformation tensor in three dimensions has been discussed in several works.